May 8 – 14, 2016

 - Avoid unhealthy behaviors, such as smoking, texting while driving, and not wearing a seatbelt or bicycle helmet.

-Find out what additional steps you should take based on your age
+Find out what additional steps you can take based on your age.

 How can I participate in National Women’s Health Week?

 The Office on Women’s Health invites women across the country to: